 Knitted sweaters were a clothing staple throughout the ’40s.
-Sweater styles shared similar designs to the blouse often called knit blouses instead.
-In the UK sweaters are called jumpers (not to be confused with a jumper dress, popular with teens.).
+Sweater styles shared similar designs to the blouse, and were often called knit blouses instead.
+In the UK, sweaters are called jumpers (not to be confused with a jumper dress, popular with teens).

 1940s Sweater Styles

 Sweaters could be a wide variety of colors, often bright ones like red, yellow, and blue.
 In spring, pastel colors like rose, white, and powder blue were pretty.
 Solid color sweaters were the most versatile item for a standard wardrobe.

 “In 1940, American designer Claire Potter included decorated evening sweaters in her collection.
 A year later, Mainbocher took British-made cashmere cardigans and decorated them for eveningwear.
 Sometimes they were made as part of a dress ensemble, with the lining of the sweater matching the dress.
 They were decorated with beads, sequins, metal studs and fabric trim.
 This started a trend for decorated sweaters that continued into the 1960s.”
 Lizzie Bramlett, Vintage Fashion Guild

 Besides beading, decorative embroidery or ribbon applique on the sweater fronts in floral or patriotic themes created cheerful designs for less than cheerful times.

 Angora hair (long rabbit hair) was also very popular in the late ’40s.
 There were sometimes called “fluffies. ” Cheaper versions were made of brushed wool.